Skip to content

 Jenny from Parramatta: The Skeptical Convert

 Using the HydroCell Tradie cleaner for her indoor unit and following the simple instructions, she was shocked at how easy it was.
 "The before and after was like night and day," she reported.
-"The gunk that came out was disgusting!"
+"The gunk that came out was absolutely disgusting!"

 Her next electricity bill was $120 lower, and the system now cools her flat in about half the time it took before.